Skip to main content

 In short, it is recommended to get professional advice for all categories of assistive technology.

-The NDIS requires participants to consult a professional (this could be an Occupational Therapist, Physiotherapist or Orthotist as an example) for high-cost or high-risk AT.
-Additionally, a quote is typically required to secure funding for these items.
+The NDIS requires participants to consult a professional, such as an Occupational Therapist, Physiotherapist or Orthotist, depending on the item, for both mid and high-cost or high-risk assistive technology (AT).
+Additionally, relevant reports and quotes are required to secure funding for these items.

 When it comes to low-cost AT, these items are often considered low risk.
 However, some low-cost items can pose a high risk if not used correctly.
-For example, a bed pole or rail could cause injury or even death if improperly used.
-Therefore, the NDIS recommends seeking advice from a professional, such as an occupational therapist (OT), even for low cost items.
+For example, a bed pole or rail could cause serious injury if improperly used.
+Therefore, seeking advice from a professional, such as an occupational therapist (OT), even for low cost items is beneficial.

-An experienced OT provider, like our team at Optimal Living Therapy, can ensure the chosen AT is suitable for your needs and provide recommendations for safer or more effective options.
+An experienced OT provider, like our team at Optimal Living Therapy, can ensure the chosen AT is suitable for your needs and help you navigate the relevant NDIS processes.

 Check out our previous blog post for more information about how assessing assistive technology is a comprehensive process.

-If you need advice or an assessment for Assistive Technology funding, our team is here to help!
-With our broad knowledge of different equipment and equipment providers in Perth, we can narrow down what AT will best suit your needs.
+If you need advice or an assessment for Assistive Technology, our team is here to help!
+With our specialist clinical skills and broad knowledge of different equipment and equipment providers in Perth, we can narrow down what AT will best suit your needs.

 Contact our friendly team today or call us on (08) 6117 4266.